MadLittleMods/FP-V-GA-Text/README.md

 TODO:
 =====
  - Expand included font to support the full 0x00 through 0xFF character range
+ - Fix the unnesecary font_rom for each text_line

 ### Notes:
  - The original font ROM pops up in many projects and sites (below).
 It has been since updated and cleaned up for this project.